abacusmodeling/abacus-develop/doc/input-main.md

     [back to top](#input-file)

-- trust_radius_max<a id="trust-radius-max"></a>
+- bfgs_rmax<a id="bfgs_rmax"></a>
     - *Type*: Real
     - *Description*: This variable is for geometry optimization.
 It indicates the maximal movement of all the atoms.
 The sum of the movements from all atoms can be increased during the optimization steps.
-However, it will not be larger than trust_radius_max Bohr.
+However, it will not be larger than bfgs_rmax Bohr.
     - *Default*: 0.8

     [back to top](#input-file)

-- trust_radius_min<a id="trust-radius-min"></a>
+- bfgs_rmin<a id="bfgs_rmin"></a>
     - *Type*: Real
     - *Description*: This variable is for geometry optimization.
 It indicates the minimal movement of all the atoms.
-When the movement of all the atoms is smaller than trust_radius_min Bohr , and the force convergence is still not achieved, the calculation will break down.
+When the movement of all the atoms is smaller than bfgs_rmin Bohr , and the force convergence is still not achieved, the calculation will break down.
     - *Default*: 1e-5

     [back to top](#input-file)

-- trust_radius_ini<a id="trust-radius-ini"></a>
+- bfgs_init<a id="bfgs_init"></a>
     - *Type*: Real
     - *Description*: This variable is for geometry optimization.
 It indicates the initial movement of all the atoms.
-The sum of the movements from all atoms is trust_radius_ini Bohr.
+The sum of the movements from all atoms is bfgs_init Bohr.
     - *Default*: 0.5

     [back to top](#input-file)

-- stress<a id="stress"></a>
+- cal_stress<a id="cal_stress"></a>
     - *Type*: Integer
     - *Description*: If set to 1, calculate the stress at the end of the electronic iteration.
 0 means the stress calculation is turned off.
     - *Default*: 0